tiernanmartin/NeighborhoodChangeTypology-bookdown/00-bookdown/NeighborhoodChangeTypology-report.utf8.md

 While the authors acknowledge the existing debate around these terms, for the sake of clarity this project uses the following definitions when referring to each term:

-  - **Neighborhood Change:** a substantial shift in the socio-economic and/or racial composition of a neighborhood’s residents and businesses along with the elements of the built environment that make up the neighborhood’s physical space
+  - **Neighborhood Change:** a substantial shift in the socioeconomic and/or racial composition of a neighborhood’s residents and businesses along with the elements of the built environment that make up the neighborhood’s physical space.
-  - **Gentrification:** the socio-economic “upgrading” of a neighborhood’s demographics combined with a shift from low to high real estate values.
+  - **Gentrification:** the socioeconomic “upgrading” of a neighborhood’s demographics combined with a shift from low to high real estate values.
 While gentrification in the US context is often associated with the racial turnover of majority people of color neighborhoods [@miriam_zuk_gentrification_2015, pp.7-9], this project does not limit its definition of gentrification to racial demographic change.^[While this project doesn’t _require_ evidence of racial turnover in order for a neighborhood to be considered “gentrifying”, this study shows that increases in white, non-hispanic population are common in King County's gentrifying census tracts.
 See the #methods section for a detailed explanation of how this project defines gentrification]
   - **Displacement:** “the involuntary relocation of current residents or businesses from their current residence” [@city_of_seattle_seattle_2016, p.4].
 This may be caused by the physical destruction of a home, the process of becoming “priced out” of a neighborhood, or the loss of an individual’s community and community-serving institutions.
 While studies show that the causality between gentrification and displacement is less clear than the popular narrative would suggest [@ding_gentrification_2016, p.6], this project nevertheless follows Bates' example of treating displacement as a negatives outcome resulting from the the process of neighborhood gentrification [@bates_gentrification_2013, pp.9-11].

 Other terms used throughout this report include: